 Schools in Scotland – are you struggling to tame the HGIOS beast?
-We have developed a version of iAbacus that uses the themes from How Good is Our School (HGIOS),* making it easier for schools to use HGIOS to self-evaluate their provision and develop action plans.
+We can help. iAbacus comes with templates preloaded with the themes from How Good is Our School (HGIOS),* making it easier for schools to use HGIOS to self-evaluate their provision and develop action plans.